Skip to main content

 Wireworks was developed by JJJ.

-Wireworks has received positive reviews from players.
+Wireworks has received very positive reviews from players.
 Most players liked Wireworks for its gameplay but disliked it for its replayability.

 Wireworks is a single player game.